samaradel/www_threefold/www.gig.tech/content/team/jan.md

 weight = 7
 +++
 Jan is Head of Research & Development at GIG Technology and was working at Incubaid as CTO for the last 15 years.
 Incubaid was a disruptor in the tech scene after having successfully exited a portfolio of 6 high-value exits.
-He hacks open-source software and linux operating systems to simply make them different and better.
+He hacks open-source software and Linux operating systems to simply make them different and better.